• Skip to primary navigation

 • 1.5 cup cauliflower (measure after grating)

-• 1 teaspoon carom seeds (cumin seeds also can be used)
+• 1 tsp carom seeds (cumin seeds also can be used)

 • 1 cup onion chopped finely